DexterInd/GrovePi/Firmware/README.md

 GrovePi is an open source platform for connecting Grove Sensors to the Raspberry Pi.

 ## Compiling
 The best way to compile the firmware on the GrovePi is to use Ino.
 You can see more about [ino](http://inotool.org).
+Make a new file directory, preferably on the Desktop or in the ~ directory.
+Change directory into the new directory. run "ino init -t grovepi"
+Move the source code, including dependencies, into the /src directory that was automatically created.

+The hex files are located in the .build/uno directory.
+Specifically it should generate a file called firmware.hex

 ## Uploading